kornysietsma/d3-react-demo/README.md

 So React manipulates everything HTML, D3 manipulates everything SVG.

-Basically there's a single `<svg>` element in the Viz.js component, and it is owned and manipulated through the `useEffect` calls, rather than trying to let react manage it's DOM.
+Basically there's a single `<svg>` element in the `Viz.tsx` component, and it is owned and manipulated through the use of [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) hooks, rather than trying to let react manage it's DOM.

-I'm using a `ref` to keep track of the svg root across re-renderings - as I understand React, this should hang around even if we manipulate stuff elsewhere.
+I'm using a `ref` to keep track of the svg root across re-renderings - see [useRef](https://reactjs.org/docs/hooks-reference.html#useref)  As I understand it, this is effectively a global variable - it will keep it's value across re-renders of the same component.

 The loaded JSON data is kept in a `ref` as well - they aren't just for DOM elements!
-This saves React from having to diff the data or anything crazy like that.
+This saves React from having to check if the data changes whenever I re-render the view - it just passes the same ref along.

-State is kept in a single object with a few main components (see State.js):

-- "config" is for most configuration that changes often
-- "expensiveConfig" is for configuration that changes less often, which might require more processing
-- "constants" is for configuration that never changes

-For this small example, "config" and "expensiveConfig" are identical - in `Viz.js` they both cause d3 to re-render the chart.
-But in more complex situations, I've found the distinction useful - for example, with a tree-structured hierarchy, I don't want to re-calculate the whole tree on a cheap config change.

-You could take a look at [the vis.js file in Polyglot Code Explorer](https://github.com/kornysietsma/polyglot-code-explorer/blob/136a40aade55c3a5fcf1fae39ff42c540b08160c/src/Viz.js) for a much more complex example where the distinction between cheap and expensive rendering is needed.
+State is handled via a [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) hook in `State.ts` - effectively it tracks a single state object globally, any code can call the `globalDispatchReducer()` function, passing in an `Action` (see State.ts for valid actions) with a payload.
+The reducer updates the state, and any components depending on the state get re-rendered.

-Viz.js gets re-rendered whenever the state changes - but then it compares the state it is passed, with the previous state (see <https://stackoverflow.com/questions/53446020/how-to-compare-oldvalues-and-newvalues-on-react-hooks-useeffect> ) and renders or re-renders depending on what has changed.
+`Viz.tsx` also gets re-rendered whenever the state changes - but it doesn't re-draw the `<svg>` element because that'd be very expensive to do on every state change!
+Instead it uses a tricky `usePrevious()` function to compare the state it is passed, with the previous state (see <https://stackoverflow.com/questions/53446020/how-to-compare-oldvalues-and-newvalues-on-react-hooks-useeffect> ) and then it works out what has changed:

+- if an expensive config value has changed, it runs `draw()` which re-draws everything in the `<svg>` element
+- if a cheap config value has changed, it just runs `redraw()` - in a more complex app, this could just re-paint elements without doing all the complex setup a full display might need
+- if nothing has changed, it doesn't bother doing anything

+(the state object explicitly separates out `expensiveConfig` from `config` from `constants` which never change)

 The general lifecycle of the app is:

-- `Loader` renders a 'loading' message, triggers an Ajax call to fetch the data, and does any expensive postprocessing such as finding date ranges or anything else that never changes.
+- `Loader` renders a 'loading' message, triggers a `fetch` call to fetch the data, and does any expensive postprocessing such as finding date ranges or anything else that never changes.
 Once the data is loaded it then renders an `<App>` component.
 - `App` renders the initial page, the Controller, Viz and Inspector components, and sets up wiring
 - `Viz` renders the `<svg>` element, and wires up the `useEffect` call whenever state changes
 - `useEffect` is triggered and calls `initialize` as the config is new